phalcon/blog/_posts/2022-07-10-phalcon-v5-0-0rc2-released.md

 This release addresses a few bugs identified and a few new features.
 The bugs were mostly focused on the PHP 8+ version.

+We are working now full time on the documentation so as to get the stable release out!
+So far the upgrade guide is done and we are reviewing every document to ensure consistency and accuracy.

+In parallel, we are working on the devtools/incubator repositories as well as sample applications.

 As always, a huge thank you to our community for testing, reporting bugs, enhancing the framework in any way possible!

 The changelog for this release ([v5.0.0RC3](https://github.com/phalcon/cphalcon/releases/tag/v5.0.0RC3)) is as follows: